Article

 The future is bright

-Squads was founded without very deep thought of the organisational changes we're doing right now.
-This means the shareholders of Squads have default power over the organisation through voting.
+Squads was founded without very deep thought of the organizational changes we're doing right now.
+This means the shareholders of Squads have default power over the organization through voting.
 The board has statutory power to act on behalf of the business.
 We need to ensure the sociocratic community cannot be overruled by a shareholder.
 Right now Dmytro and I, as directors, comply voluntarily with the directives of the general circle.
-This works, but it would be better that the organisation is steward owned.
+This works, but it would be better that the organization is steward owned.
 We're not very far off with our current structure.

 Right now the biggest share holder is the Squads Member Fund, which has set limits on the voting weights of certificate holders (no certificate holder ever has more than 20% weight to their vote, regardless of their shares).
 Right now the fund has a majority share, and the founders have a majority of the certificates in the fund.
 If three fund members would buy themselves a 20% vote, they could act against the interests of Squads.
 This would be rather expensive, would make the existing members quite rich, and nothing would stop the community from rebooting under a different brand.
 I don't think anyone would be interested.
 Because of the unique rules of the fund, and the fact that it controls a majority share, it is impossible even for the biggest individual shareholder and majority certificate holder to overrule the fund members.
 The general circle members, are automatically also fund members, so they ultimately also control the majority of shares and could for example fire the directors.
 This makes the community really the highest power, and that's kind of cool I think.